eclipse-sumo/sumo/docs/web/docs/Tutorials/quick_start.md

 | L17          | L13        | 1        | 1      |
 | L17          | L13        | 2        | 2      |

-The meaning of each attribute as follows:
+The meaning of each attribute is as follows:

 - (a) **from**: ID of the link for which the traffic movements will be specified.